ntnhut/LeetSolve/docs/source/Mathematics/09_MTH_279_Perfect_Squares.md

 3
 2
 ```
-### Code explanation

-1. `bool isSquare(int n)` is a helper function that checks if an integer `n` is a perfect square.
-It calculates the square root of `n` using `sqrt(n)` and checks if the product of the square root (`sq`) with itself (`sq * sq`) equals `n`.
-If they are equal, it returns `true`, indicating that `n` is a perfect square; otherwise, it returns `false`.

-2. In the `numSquares(int n)` function:
-   - It first checks if the input `n` itself is a perfect square by calling the `isSquare` function.
-If `n` is a perfect square, the function returns `1` because it takes only one perfect square to represent `n`.

-   - If `n` is not a perfect square, it proceeds to apply Legendre's three-square theorem to simplify the problem:
-     - It initializes an integer `m` with the same value as `n`.
-     - It repeatedly divides `m` by `4` as long as `m` is divisible by `4`.
-This step is based on Legendre's three-square theorem, which states that a positive integer can be represented as the sum of three perfect squares if and only if it is not in the form `4^a * (8b + 7)` for non-negative integers `a` and `b`.
-By dividing `m` by `4`, it ensures that `m` is not of the form `4^a * (8b + 7)`.
-     - If `m` becomes `7` modulo `8`, it returns `4`.
-This is another condition from Legendre's three-square theorem, which states that if `m` leaves a remainder of `7` when divided by `8`, it cannot be represented as the sum of fewer than four perfect squares.

-   - If neither of the above conditions is met, it proceeds with a loop from `1` to the integer square root of `n` (`sq`).
-Inside the loop, it checks if `n - i*i` is a perfect square by calling the `isSquare` function.
-If it finds such a perfect square, it returns `2` because `n` can be represented as the sum of two perfect squares (`i*i` and the perfect square found).
-This covers the case where `n` can be represented as `1 + 1 + ... + 1` (with `i` ones) plus a perfect square.

-3. If none of the above conditions are met, it returns `3`.
-This means that `n` cannot be represented as the sum of fewer than three perfect squares and falls back to the default case.
+This solution finds the minimum number of perfect squares required to sum up to the given integer `n` by first applying mathematical properties and Legendre's three-square theorem to simplify the problem and then using a loop to find possible combinations of two perfect squares.

 ### Complexity
-In summary, the code efficiently finds the minimum number of perfect squares required to sum up to the given integer `n` by first applying mathematical properties and Legendre's three-square theorem to simplify the problem and then using a loop to find possible combinations of two perfect squares.
 The time complexity of this solution is `O(sqrt(n))`, and it does not require dynamic programming or memoization.

 * Runtime: `O(sqrt(n)) = O(n^(1/2))`.
 * Extra space: `O(1)`.